 You can now use your GoPro as a webcam.

-Basically, any model without an HDMI output won’t work as a webcam.
+Any model without an HDMI output won’t work as a webcam.
+The incompatible models include:

 - All GoPro Session Cameras: Session, Hero4 Session, Hero5 Session.

-- All Unnumbered Hero Cameras: These include Hero 2014, Hero+LCD, Hero+.
+- All Unnumbered Hero Cameras: Hero 2014, Hero+LCD, Hero+.

 Can I Stream GoPro 4K Via HDMI?

-No. Despite the capability to capture 4K (and 2.7K) video, GoPro doesn't transmit this resolution via HDMI.
-Currently, GoPro will only stream up to 1080p at 60 frames per second via HDMI.
-This puts your GoPro webcam on par with a standard webcam – as far as resolution goes.
-But image quality is much more than just resolution.
-Without question, you’ll notice the quality difference between a standard webcam and your new(er) model GoPro.
+No, GoPro does not transmit 4K resolution via HDMI.
+GoPro will stream only up to 1080p at 60 frames per second via HDMI.
+This puts your GoPro webcam on par with a standard webcam regarding resolution.

+However, image quality is much more than just resolution, and you’ll likely notice the quality difference between a standard webcam and your newer model GoPro.